bfortuner/problems/README.md

 a) If the given key is not present in the tree than the Path Array is equal to “-1”
 b) If the given key is present in the BST, path array tells you the path (in terms of left & right direction) that you take from root to reach the given key.
 If you go towards right add “0” to the path array and if you go towards left add “1” to Path Array.
 16. [Expression Tree] - Implement a method that builds a binary tree given a postfix expression like 73+2*.
 Write a second method to return the postfix expression String given a binary tree.
 Write a third method that returns the Infix expression String.
 Terms in the input expression are separated by spaces.
 17. [Mirror Tree] - Write a method that takes a Binary Tree and returns a mirror image of that tree (i.e. all the left sides are on the right and vis versa).
-18. [Max Weight Subtree] - Given a BinaryTree, write a method that returns the substree of maximum weight.
+18. [Max Weight Subtree] - Given a BinaryTree, write a method that returns the subtree of maximum weight.
 Each node in the subtree carries an integer (+/-) value which represents that node's weight.
 19. Zig_Zag_Tree - Given a binary tree, return the zigzag level order traversal of its nodes' values. (ie, from left to right, then right to left for the next level and alternate between).
 20. Binary Search Tree to LL- Convert a binary search tree to a linked list.
 21. Iterative InOrder Traversal - Implement in-order traversal of tree iteratively.
 22. Max Path Sum - find the max sum of a path in a binary search tree.
-23. Find Predecessor/Find Successor - implment functions to find predecessor and successor in BST
+23. Find Predecessor/Find Successor - implement functions to find predecessor and successor in BST
 24. Invert Tree- WAF to invert a tree.
 25. Delete Node - WAF to delete node from a tree.
 26. Common Ancestor - Given two nodes in a binary tree, implement a function that returns the closet common ancestor of both nodes in the tree.